taskdotio/docs/developer/task.md

 This is just a simple example of how a Task is constructed in Taskio.

 You can read about [Task Processing Components here](/developer/components.md).

+### Task processing logic

+Whether a task is available for processing will depend on these factors, in this order:

+1. If task_ttl has passed, then the task is no longer available
+2. Is process_count still active?
+If process count was defined as integer X, then have we completed (number this task has been processed - X = 0)?
+Once we complete this number, the task is no longer available (remember setting process_count=0 means it never runs out)
+3. Does user_multi_process = true?
+If not, a single user can only process a task once